ThoughtWorks-SEA/developer-training/docs/javascript/mocks.md

 Calls to jest.mock() will automatically be hoisted to the top of the code block

-In the example below, there are two modules:
+For example, imagine there are two existing modules:

-- someModule, a module written by you, which exports a function
+1. `someModule`, a module written by you, which exports a function
-- mathjs, a module installed into node_modules, which exports a object with a function called randomInt
+2. `mathjs`, a module installed into `node_modules`, which exports a object with a function called randomInt

-anotherModule which internally calls require("./someModule") and require("mathjs")
+You then create `anotherModule` which internally calls `require("./someModule")` and `require("mathjs")`.

-When you write tests for anotherModule, you may want to mock the behavior of someModule so that you can simulate different test scenarios.
+When you write tests for `anotherModule`, you may want to mock the behavior of `someModule` so that you can simulate different test scenarios.

 ### Mocking a module written by you